Cloud monitoring for high-performing applications

 For cloud performance monitoring, Amazon CloudWatch, Google Cloud Monitoring, and Azure Monitor can give you the information you need to monitor the performance of all aspects of your respective cloud environments.
 If all you need is a single cloud, and your on-premises hardware and software monitoring needs are already covered, this may be a reasonable option.

-Alternatively, to have much better customizability and flexibility, a dedicated cloud monitoring solution is a more valid option.
-Unlike integrated monitoring tools, a separate software that allows covering all your monitoring needs, on the cloud and locally, can save you resources, have better interoperability, and be generally more flexible to your specific use cases.
+Alternatively, to have much better customizability and flexibility, a dedicated cloud monitoring solution is a more viable option.
+Unlike integrated monitoring tools, a separate software solution that enables covering all your monitoring needs, on the cloud and locally, can save you resources, provide better interoperability, and be generally more flexible to your specific use cases.

-Whichever way you choose, cloud performance monitoring is about the checking of performance-sensitive metrics of each of the services offered by the cloud.
-For apps that could be CPU utilization, for storage and databases disk usage, for virtual networks traffic use and latency, and so on.
+Whichever you choose, cloud performance monitoring is about checking performance-sensitive metrics of all the services offered by the cloud.
+For apps, that could be CPU utilization; for storage and databases, disk usage; for virtual networks traffic use and latency; and so on.
 Each of the specific cloud services have their own performance metrics.
 Collecting these gives you not only a view of how well a cloud environment is performing, but also if there is any need to upgrade or optimize it.

-To have a meaningful cloud performance monitoring setup, metrics have to be constantly monitored, and alerts sent out when any hit a predefined threshold.
-It is not a passive endeavor, but an active one to assure that the infrastructure is running smoothly.
+To have a meaningful cloud performance monitoring setup, metrics have to be continuously monitored, and alerts sent out when any of them hit a predefined threshold.
+It is not a passive endeavor, but an active one to ensure that the infrastructure is running smoothly.
 Cloud monitoring software must be responsive to perform optimal cloud performance monitoring.

 Cloud security monitoring

-Cloud security monitoring groups a series of processes together that allow to review, manage, and observe the workflow and security of cloud environments.
-Due to the sensitivity of data hosted on the cloud and the key operational importance of the cloud services, security has to be a primary worry for any IT team.
+Cloud security monitoring groups a series of processes together that allow you to review, manage, and observe the workflow and security of cloud environments.
+Due to the sensitivity of data hosted on the cloud and the key operational importance of cloud services, security has to be a primary concern for any IT team.

 In practical terms, this means a lot of checks.
-Active monitoring connection attempts for possible intrusions, check the traffic volume across all your cloud networks for unusual usage spikes and monitoring session’s lengths, which may indicate malicious activity.
-User policies and permissions should regularly be checked, along with certificate configurations and renewing expired ones.
+Active monitoring of connection attempts for possible intrusions involves checking the traffic volume across all your cloud networks for unusual usage spikes and monitoring session lengths, which may indicate malicious activity.
+User policies and permissions should regularly be checked as well along with certificate configurations and the renewal of expired ones.
 It may go as far as checksumming the cloud backups and storage files against the local version to ensure nothing was tampered with or became corrupted.

 Cloud security monitoring is not exclusively about ensuring the safety of data in the cloud.
-It is also important to follow major regulations in compliance, which mandate implementing observation tools as a cloud monitoring software to comply with these regulations.
-Internal and external audits often focus on security, thus monitoring in the cloud necessarily must include security checks to be in compliance with such audits.
-Usually, cloud server monitoring and cloud network monitoring are the main area to focus on for security, without discounting the need to ensure the security of cloud storage and its relative data.
+It is also important to follow compliance regulations, which mandate implementing observation tools in the form of cloud monitoring software to comply with these regulations.
+Internal and external audits often focus on security.
+Therefore by necessity, monitoring in the cloud must include security checks to be in compliance with such audits.
+Usually, cloud server monitoring and cloud network monitoring are the main areas to focus on for security, without discounting the need to ensure the security of cloud storage and its related data.

 Cloud monitoring best practices

-The best way to do cloud monitoring is by initially assessing the infrastructure.
-If it is split across different cloud providers, if it has on-premises services, what types of clouds are involved and, in general, how all infrastructure is formed.
-This way a strategy can be planned, which oftentimes involves a centralized cloud monitoring tool that can monitor it all.
+The best way to create a good cloud monitoring strategy is by initially assessing the infrastructure.
+Determine if it is split across different cloud providers, if it has on-premises services, what types of clouds are involved and, in general, how all infrastructure is formed.
+This way a strategy can be planned that, oftentimes involves a centralized cloud monitoring tool that can monitor it all.

 The reason for having a single monitoring solution that can encompass at least the main cloud vendors (AWS, Azure, and GCP) is that it is easier to deploy and maintain, and that it is a single point of control for the whole infrastructure.
 It is much easier to assess who has to have access to the monitoring dashboard when there is only one solution instead of multiple pieces, each monitoring part of the infrastructure.

 Once the cloud monitoring solution is in place and configured, it is important to establish the metrics that are to be collected depending on the services you run on the cloud.
 Perhaps the infrastructure is mostly about apps running on services like AWS Lambda or Azure Functions, or perhaps a large use of databases is needed, like AWS DynamoDB or GCP Cloud SQL.
-In case of the former, you may want to track CPU, memory usage, and that the number of microservices are within the expected range for the app.
-In case of the latter, metrics like number of accesses, query performance, and data integrity are more important.
+In the case of the former, you may want to track CPU and memory usage and ensure that the number of microservices are within the expected range for the app.
+In the case of the latter, metrics like number of accesses, query performance, and data integrity are more important.

-Thus, tailor the metrics to the way you use your cloud, and set up relative alarms to get an alert as soon as anything goes above or beyond the threshold of normal functioning.
-Cloud monitoring involves a great quantity of pieces that have different uses and possible issues, and therefore its monitoring needs to be customized according to exactly what you are utilizing.
+Tailor the metrics to the way you use your cloud, and set up relative alarms to get an alert as soon as anything goes beyond the threshold for normal functioning.
+Cloud monitoring involves a great quantity of pieces that have different uses and possible issues.
+Therefore, monitoring needs to be customized according to exactly what you are utilizing.

 Further, the various cloud vendors apply different cost plans according to what is used, and how much.
 With cloud monitoring solutions, they are often able to monitor the current resource usage of the respective cloud platform and thus keep an eye on the costs incurred.